JunyAmimir/APUSIXSEVEN_Code_Final/README.txt

 Admin dashboard:
 http://127.0.0.1:5001/dashboard

-Shared database:
+Technology used:
+Python, HTML, CSV, CSS, JS, flask

+How system is built:
+This system follows a system architecture where frontend display with HTML/CSS/JS while the backend runs with python flask.
 Both apps use vouchr.db.
 The database layer syncs existing CSV users, merchants, vouchers, support tickets, announcements, and admin records for the demo.

-Technology used:

 Support note:
 Customer support happens inside the Vouchr website through /support and the Master Admin Support page.
 Discord is not used.